Published on April 17, 2023

 The fed funds rate is the rate at which depository institutions (banks) lend their reserve balances to other banks on an overnight basis.

-Investment grade bonds are those with high and medium credit quality assigned by a ratings agency.
+Investment grade bonds are those with high and medium credit quality as determined by ratings agencies.

 Spread is the difference in yield between a risk-free asset such as a Treasury bond and another security with the same maturity but of lesser quality.
 Option-Adjusted Spread is a spread calculation for securities with embedded options and takes into account that expected cash flows will fluctuate as interest rates change.

 Osterweis Capital Management is the adviser to the Osterweis Funds, which are distributed by Quasar Distributors, LLC.
-[OSTE-20220412-0485]
+[OSTE-20230410-0831]